SLiV9/penne/README.md

 Here the line `x = x + 1` is executed forever and the end of the function is never reached.

-### Slices
+### Views

-Function arguments other than pointers (see below) and primitives are passed by slice.
-For arrays this means an array slice is created and passed into the function.
-Array slices remember the length of their array, which can be accessed with the length operation `|x|`.
+Function arguments other than pointers (see below) and primitives are passed as a view.
+For arrays this means an array view is created and passed into the function.
+Array views remember the length of their array, which can be accessed with the length operation `|x|`.

 ```
 fn foo()